Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Fast climber

-• SRAM GX Eagle groupset
+• SRAM NX Eagle groupset

 • Level Link suspension platform enhances performance